corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 ```

 This means "this method can only be called when `Self` has a known size at compile time", which is true for concrete types but not for trait objects.
-It is more explicit because you're in control over how the trait can be used.
+It's more explicit, since you control how the trait can be used.
-The downside is that this limits the usability of the trait further down the line because some methods won't be callable on all trait objects and changing the trait will cause breaking changes.
+The catch is that it limits the trait further down the line: some methods won't be callable on every trait object, and changing the trait later becomes a breaking change.

 You won't be able to call `duplicate` on `&dyn Widget`, but you can still call it on concrete types like `Button`.